Your membership has expired

 Honda CR-V

 The CR-V became bigger and more comfortable with this generation.
 The 190-hp, 1.5-liter turbo engine in upper trims delivers quick acceleration.
-The hybrid is more fuel efficient, but it’s significantly slower and has more engine noise.
+The hybrid is more fuel-efficient, but it’s significantly slower and produces more engine noise.
 Handling is nimble and surefooted, and the firm ride is steady and compliant.
 The interior is very comfortable, quiet, and roomy, particularly the rear seat.
 The available 7-inch touchscreen infotainment system isn’t particularly intuitive to use.
 BSW and RCTW were standard on all trims except the base LX.

 Toyota RAV4